 In the United States, a marriage is legal when you apply with the government and have a ceremony that follows certain rules.

 In Minnesota you apply for a marriage license with the county.
-Then you have to be married by an authorized person.
-Then you get your marriage certificate.
+After getting the license, you have to be married by an authorized person.
+Then you get your marriage certificate from the county.

-If you get married by an authorized person, following the rules of your religion but DID NOT apply for a license, you might not be legally married in Minnesota.
+If you get married by an authorized person, following the rules of your religion but DID NOT get a license, you might not be legally married in Minnesota.

 Because each state has different laws, the marriage or divorce must follow the laws of the state where the ceremony or divorce happened.

 It matters for filing taxes or filling out any forms that ask if you are married.
-You can’t say yes if the state doesn’t recognize your marriage.
+You can’t say you are married if the state doesn’t recognize your marriage.
 It is also important if you decide to get divorced from your spouse.

 A legal marriage matters for inheriting property.
 If your spouse dies without a will, you automatically inherit their belongings and property.
 If you are not married you might not have any right to the property, even if you were with that person a long time.